 Glutaral, commonly called Glutaraldehyde, is commonly available as 2, 25 or 50% aqueous solutions.
 These solutions often have an amber tint and an odor similar to spoiled fruit.

 The Food and Drug Administration (FDA) includes Glutaral on its lists of direct and indirect food additives.
 As a direct food additive, Glutaral may be used as a cross-linking agent to make microcapsules for flavoring substances, and it can be used to control microorganisms in cane-sugar and beet-sugar mills.
-As an indirect food additive, it can be used as a component of adhesives.
-The safety of Glutaral has been assessed by the Cosmetic Ingredient Review (CIR) Expert Panel.
+As an Indirect food additives are additives that may become part of the food in trace amounts due to its packaging, storage or other handling.
+For example, minute amounts of packaging substances may find their way into foods during storage., it can be used as a component of adhesives.
+The safety of Glutaral has been assessed by the The Cosmetic Ingredient Review (CIR) was established in 1976 as an independent safety review program for cosmetic ingredients.
+The CIR Expert Panel consists of independent experts in dermatology, toxicology, pharmacolgy and veterinary medicine.
+The CIR includes participation by the U.S. Food & Drug Administration and the Consumer Federation of America.
+(CIR) Expert Panel.
 The CIR Expert Panel evaluated the scientific data and concluded that Glutaral was safe for use at concentrations up to 0.5% in rinse-off products.
 There were insufficient data to determine the safety of Glutaral in leave-on products.
 Glutaral should not be used in aerosolized products.

-CIR Safety Review: In vitro dermal penetration studies of Glutaral indicate low penetration through skin.
+CIR Safety Review: Experiments performed in a test tube or another artificial, controlled environment, rather than in a whole animal. dermal penetration studies of Glutaral indicate low penetration through skin.
 A 28-day dermal toxicity study of Glutaral produced skin irritation and slight effects on weight and blood chemistry with doses as low as 50 mg/kg/day.
 Skin irritation was dose-dependent, with a no-effect concentration of 1%.
 Ocular exposure to Glutaral caused severe irritation at concentrations greater than 1%, with a no-effect level of 0.1%.
 Glutaral was a developmental toxicant at doses that did not cause severe maternal toxicity.
 The no observable adverse effect level for reproductive and developmental toxicity was greater than 1,000 ppm.

-Bacterial mutagenesis tests produced mixed results, as would be expected for a preservative that kills or retards the growth of bactiera.
+Bacterial mutagenesis tests produced mixed results, as would be expected for a Ingredients that prevent or retard bacterial growth, and thus protect cosmetic products from spoilage. that kills or retards the growth of bactiera.
 In most other mutagenesis test systems, Glutaral was not genotoxic.
 A 2-year laboratory drinking water study was not conclusive as to whether Glutaral was carcinogenic.
 Clinical studies reported some evidence of dermal irritation and sensitization, but no photosensitization.
 Occupational data and other studies indicated that inhalation of Glutaral can cause respiratory irritation, in addition to skin effects.